-These healthy twice baked sweet potatoes have a pecan pie filling and only require 6 ingredients!
+These healthy stuffed sweet potatoes have a pecan pie filling and only require 6 ingredients!
 They’re the perfect sweet and savory, gluten free Thanksgiving side dish that’s paleo and vegan friendly!

 Oh hello HI there MONDAY peeps!